aws/aws-lc/util/backport/README.md

 ## Support

-- Re-run with `-v` on the bench to see per-branch reasoning
+- Every bench run prints the per-branch table and a note on every flag
 - Check the `basis` column to see whether history or the AI decided a branch
 - Contact the AWS-LC team